Skip to content

 Nozzle Offset

-It is vital that you verify the model to nozzle tip distance is within the valid range of 2.6 to 3mm.
-Anything out of this range will cause you problems when it comes time to doing the touch calibration, you can use this tool to verify:
+It is vital that you verify the coil to nozzle tip distance is within the valid range of 2.6 to 3mm, you can use this simple tool to verify the range: https://www.printables.com/model/1325363-cartographer-and-beacon-z-offset-goldilocks-tool

 Cartographer Firmware